-This paper builds a two regions model with capital mobility and production generated cross-border pollution.
+This paper builds a two regions model with capital mobility and production generated crossborder pollution.
 To control pollution, the two regions use either intra-regionally or interregionally tradable emission permits.
 We examine the cooperative and non-cooperative equilibrium levels of tradable emission permits.
 We compare the results to the case where the instrument to control pollution is an emission tax, and we provide the welfare ranking of these environmental policy instruments by highlighting the role of the capital mobility regime and of cross-border pollution.
 When the regions issue inter-regionally tradable emission permits, the Nash equilibrium level of permits and pollution is higher relative to the cooperative equilibrium.
 Thus the Nash equilibrium is inefficient relative to the cooperative equilibrium.
 This results hold for both regimes of capital mobility and for any rate of cross-border pollution.

 In the presence of ICM and in the absence of cross border pollution, the Nash and cooperative equilibrium levels of intra-regionally tradable emission permits are equal and thus these policies are equally efficient.
 This is also true for emission taxes.
 In the presence of cross-border pollution, however, the Nash equilibrium level of intra-regionally tradable emission permits and emission taxes lead to more pollution and are inefficient relative to the cooperative equilibrium.
-In the presence of only RCM and in the absence of cross border-pollution, the Nash equilibrium level of intra-regionally tradable emission permits are lower and the emission tax is higher compared to the cooperative equilibrium for the capital importing country.
+In the presence of only RCM and in the absence of cross border-pollution, the Nash equilibrium level of intra-regionally tradable emission permits are lower and the emission tax is higher compared to the cooperative equilibrium for the capital importing region.
 The opposite holds for the capital exporting region.
-In the presence of cross-border pollution the Nash equilibrium level of intra-regionally tradable emission permits can be either lower or higher and the emission tax can be higher or lower compared to the cooperative equilibrium for the capital importing region.
-For the capital exporting region the Nash equilibrium level of intra-regionally tradable emission permits is higher and the emission tax is lower compared to the cooperative equilibrium.
+In the presence of cross-border pollution the Nash equilibrium level of intra-regionally tradable emission permits can be either lower or higher and the emission tax can be higher or lower compared to the cooperative equilibrium level of intra-regionally tradable emission permits can be either lower or higher and the emission tax can be higher and the emission tax is lower compared to the cooperative equilibrium level of intra-regionally tradable emission tax is lower compared to the cooperative equilibrium level of intra-regionally tradable emission permits can be either lower or higher and the emission tax can be higher and the emission tax is lower compared to the cooperative equilibrium level of intra-regionally tradable emission tax is lower compared to the cooperative equilibrium level of intra-regionally tradable emission tax is lower compared to the cooperative equilibrium level of intra-regionally tradable emission tax is lower compared to the cooperative equilibrium level of intra-regionally tradable emission tax is lower compared to the cooperative equilibrium.